 Trick #1: Color-code your tasks

-This is a great way to organize a big task list that encompasses your whole life, but what if you’re using a separate task list for work, like I do?
+This is a great way to organize a big task list that encompasses your whole life, but what if you’re using a separate task list for work?

 You can try: